-The standards are compiled in the Real Food Guide, a list of criteria that determine what qualifies as "real food," which aids researchers in their food purchasing assessment.
-These standards have been recently updated and newly released!
+The Standards are compiled in the Real Food Guide, a list of criteria that determine what qualifies as Real Food, which aids researchers in their food purchasing assessment.

 Real Food Categories

 We define Real Food as food that fulfills at least one of four categories: